LessLawn.com... when lawn isn't your ideal landscape

 Not only are the public spaces designed along these lines, but the residential streets near downtown Palo Alto also create positive outdoor spaces.
 Most of the small front yards are surrounded by hedges or fences or trellised climbers.
 Lawns are rare in the boulevards, which are often planted with overhanging trees to make corridors, or with lush combinations of plants that line both sides of the sidewalk, making individual stroll gardens.

 On the whole, most of the outdoor areas I see as I explore this bit of California exemplify Alexander's term "positive outdoor spaces".
-In contrast, most of the outdoor areas near my home in Saint Paul, Minnesota, don't.
+Most of the outdoor areas near my home in Saint Paul, Minnesota, don't.

 Outdoor spaces in commercial areas of Saint Paul seem better designed for human use than the landscapes of nearby residential areas.
 Grand Avenue, for instance, is a long street of unique little shops, small buildings that house collections of cafes and restaurants and specialty shops, with pretty lampposts and a minimum of signage, and frequent benches near potted plants to tempt passersby.
 There's also a street in downtown Saint Paul, Seventh Place, that's been paved over and given up to pedestrians, and it forms a pleasant long courtyard that is taken up by several restaurants and theatres.
 In terms of creating positive outdoor space, these commercial areas seem reasonably successful.